-- Take a minute to think about what each of the children know about what has been happening.
-What's been their understanding and experience of illness and death so far? - Children may be aware of phone calls and might be waiting to hear about their loved one.
-This means you will need to tell them the news as soon as possible, so they are not left worrying about what has happened. - Even though you need to talk to them as soon as possible after our phone call, it's helpful to look at this leaflet by the British Psychological Society - It's not long and explains what children understand about illness at different ages and levels of maturity.
+Take a minute to think about what each of the children know about what has been happening.
+What's been their understanding and experience of illness and death so far?
+As everyone is isolating in their houses, the children will be very aware of any phone calls and will be waiting to hear about their loved one.
+This means you will need to tell them the news as soon as possible, so they are not left worrying about what has happened.

+• Even though you need to talk to them as soon as possible after our phone call, it's helpful to look at this Talking to children about illness leaflet by the British Psychological Society.

+• It's not long and explains what children understand about illness at different ages and levels of maturity.